 Video question answering (VideoQA), where machines automatically answer natural language questions with video contents, is an intelligent task in the popular visual-language understanding domain.
 Solving VideoQA tasks enables innovative applications in human-machine interactions such as virtual reality, smart cities, and the metaverse.
 The proliferation of multimedia applications and the extensive deployment of cameras have led to a significant presence of videos in machines, affecting both human-machine and machine-machine communications.

 Compared with image-based visual question answering, VideoQA includes a broader range of question types.
 It involves not only recognition of visual objects, actions, and events, but also reasoning of spatiotemporal and causal relationships, making it more challenging \cite{VideoQA-survey}.
-The key of VideoQA is the understanding of video contents with questions, which drives extensive research on how to effectively handle videos and questions \cite{VideoQA_1,VideoQA_2,VideoQA_3,VideoQA_4,VideoQA_5,VideoQA_6}.
+The key of VideoQA is to understand video contents with questions, which can be decoupled into text, video analysis and fusion.
+On the one hand, the multi-task (MT) learning approaches for SC can provide a useful view\cite{multi-task1,multi-task2,multi-task3}, which achieve efficient communication for multiple semantic tasks with multimodal data.
+Feature parsing and decoding with multi-exit task heads are exploited in \cite{multi-task1} and \cite{multi-task2} for handling various semantic tasks given the same features, respectively.
+Zhang \emph{et al.}\cite{multi-task3} proposed a unified MT system for SC, which can handles semantic tasks involving texts and images.
+In general, these approaches lack effective exploration and design for videos.
+On the other hand, traditional VideoQA works give some methods for video processing\cite{VideoQA_1,VideoQA_2,VideoQA_3,VideoQA_4,VideoQA_5}.
 Some works jointly extract frame features and motion features to get effective video representations \cite{VideoQA_1,VideoQA_2,VideoQA_3}.
 The generic backbone like Vision Transformers are used to obtain general video representations in \cite{VideoQA_4,VideoQA_5}.
-Moreover, innovative loss and training methods are developed to align video and question features for multimodal fusion \cite{VideoQA_2,VideoQA_4,VideoQA_5,VideoQA_6}.
 However, the video features extracted by traditional VideoQA methods are usually of high dimensions, which may not meet bandwidth constraints in wireless networks.
-Channel fading and noise also affect the accurate transmission of video features, resulting in degradation of VideoQA performance.
+Moreover, channel fading and noise also affect the accurate transmission of video features, resulting in degradation of VideoQA performance.

-Typically, the development of SC systems for VideoQA tasks encounters two key challenges: \begin{enumerate} \item How to model the spatiotemporal correlations of videos to achieve efficient semantic extraction? \item How to mitigate the effects of wireless channel degradation and meet bandwidth limitations while maintaining effective VideoQA performance? \end{enumerate}
+Typically, the development of SC systems for VideoQA tasks encounters two key challenges: \begin{enumerate} \item How to model the spatiotemporal correlations of videos to achieve efficient semantic extraction? \item How to mitigate the effects of wireless channel degradation and meet bandwidth constraints while maintaining the performance of VideoQA tasks? \end{enumerate}